Murder of Ryan Poston

-Poston's murder received national news coverage, and Hubers frequently was compared to Jodi Arias.

 Background

 Ryan Carter Poston was born on December 30, 1982, in Fort Mitchell, Kentucky, to Lisa Carter and Jay Poston.
 He had three younger sisters: Alison, Katherine, and Elizabeth Carter.
 Poston attended Blessed Sacrament School (Fort Mitchell), the International School Manila (Philippines), and the International School of Geneva (Switzerland) during high school.
-He later attended Indiana University, where he triple-majored in history, geography, and political science, then went to law school at Northern Kentucky University in Highland Heights.
+He graduated from Indiana University in 2005, where he triple-majored in history, geography, and political science, then went to law school at Northern Kentucky University in Highland Heights.
 After completing his Juris Doctor degree, Poston began working as an attorney in Cincinnati, Ohio.

 In 2011, Poston, who was 28 years old at the time, met 20-year-old Shayna Hubers on Facebook.
 Hubers was friends with Poston's step-cousin, Carissa Carlisle.
 Poston and Hubers began dating soon after.
 At the time they began dating, Hubers was a psychology student at the University of Kentucky in Lexington, approximately 80 miles from Highland Heights.
 She graduated cum laude and was pursuing a master's degree in school counseling.
 The couple reportedly had a volatile relationship, and broke up several times over an 18-month period.
-On the night of his murder, Poston had a date with Miss Ohio USA 2012 Audrey Bolte.
+On the night of his murder, Poston had a date with Audrey Bolte, winner of Miss Ohio USA 2012.

 Murder

 On October 12, 2012, Hubers called 9-1-1 to report that she killed Poston in his Highland Heights condominium.
 Hubers shot Poston six times, but she continually maintained that the killing was in self-defense.
 That night, during her interrogation, she alleged that her relationship with Poston had been abusive.
 Although she was read her Miranda rights, Hubers voluntarily spoke to police.
-When explaining the details of their relationship, she described Poston as "very vain" and that she "gave him the nose job he always wanted."
-She made statements that could be considered inappropriate under the circumstances, such as, "I don't know if anyone will ever want to marry me if they know that I killed a boyfriend in self-defense."
+When explaining the details of their relationship, she described Poston as "very vain" and implied that by shooting him in the face she "gave him the nose job he always wanted."
+She also made other statements, such as, "I don't know if anyone will ever want to marry me if they know that I killed a boyfriend in self-defense."
 After being left alone in the interrogation room for several hours, Hubers began pacing, dancing around the room, and singing "Amazing Grace".
 She also said aloud, "I did it.
 Yes, I did it.
 I can't believe I did that" and, "I'm so good at acting."
-Hubers was arrested for murder and was held on a $5 million bond.
+Hubers was arrested for murder and was held on a $3,000,000 bond.

-Trial
+A Mass of Christian Burial for Poston was held at Blessed Sacrament Church in Fort Mitchell, Kentucky.
+He was buried in St. John's Cemetery in Fort Mitchell.